The fringe benefits tax (FBT) exemption for plug-in hybrid electric vehicles (PHEVs) ended on 31 March 2025.

 Find my best dealWhat is changing with the Fringe Benefits Tax (FBT) exemption for PHEVs?

-The FBT exemption for PHEVs will end on 31 March 2025.
-After this date, PHEVs will no longer qualify for FBT exemptions under novated lease agreements unless the lease is settled before this deadline.
+The FBT exemption for PHEVs ended on 31 March 2025.
+After this date, PHEVs no longer qualify for FBT exemptions under novated lease agreements unless the lease is settled before this deadline.

-The FBT exemption on eligible fully-electric vehicle novated leases will continue unchanged beyond 1 April 2025.
+The FBT exemption on eligible fully-electric vehicle novated leases continue unchanged beyond 1 April 2025.

 How does this impact new PHEV leases?

-If your PHEV novated lease is settled and vehicle is delivered on or before 31 March 2025, you can still benefit from the FBT exemption until the end of the lease term.
-However, leases settled after this date will not qualify for the exemption, which may increase the overall cost of your lease.
+If your PHEV novated lease was settled and vehicle delivered on or before 31 March 2025, you can still benefit from the FBT exemption until the end of the lease term.
+However, leases settled after this date do not qualify for the exemption, which may increase the overall cost of your lease.

 What does "settled" and vehicle is "delivered" mean in this context?